AlexSWagner/SysVital/README.md

-# SysVital - System Monitoring Tool (Prviously PCMonitor)
+# SysVital - System Monitoring Tool

 SysVital is a lightweight, modern system monitoring application for Windows that provides real-time information about your computer's hardware performance.